Israeli regulator says has evidence in Siemens bribery case

 In this instance, the money is believed to have passed through a former CEO of Siemens in Israel and his brother-in-law by way of foreign bank accounts and on to at least six former IEC executives, the authority said.

-“This is a complex case in which the suspects acted very cleverly and disguised the transfer route of the bribery money through bank accounts in various places around the world,” it said in a statement.
+“This is a complex case in which the suspects acted very cleverly and disguised the transfer route of the bribery money through bank accounts in various places around the world,” the authority said in a statement.
+(Reporting by Ari Rabinovitch; Editing by Mark Potter)

-Siemens declined to comment on “ongoing proceedings” and said it is cooperating with the authorities.

-IEC said it has “zero tolerance” for corruption and welcomed progress in the Siemens case.
-It called on law enforcement authorities to complete the proceedings as quickly as possible.